Mrs Sharon Goate

 In January 1989 Ginny co-founded the First Class Day Nursery School.
 Ginny attained her BA (Hons) in Early Childhood Studies and Education and has also gained her Early Years Professional Status.
 Ginny is the mother of two children.

-The Directors hold many current certificates including First Aid, Food Hygiene, Baby Signing, Baby Massage, Safeguarding, Health & Safety, Equal Opportunities and Special Needs.
+The principals also hold many current certificates including First Aid, Food Hygiene, Baby Signing, Baby Massage, Safeguarding, Health & Safety, Equal Opportunities and Special Needs.

 Both Mrs Goate and Mrs Baker have experience in working with high achievers and in working with children with learning difficulties and special educational needs, i.e. speech and hearing problems, dyslexia and autism.
 They have worked closely together for many years and the nursery therefore offers a consistent approach to every area of your child's development.
 They have personally experienced the difficult task of maintaining their careers and bringing up a family.
 They realise that childcare outside the family home is a serious issue and that parents need to have complete confidence in their chosen childcare facility.